-CHEM 3375 Physical Chemistry (3 Cr.)
+CHEM 3375 Classical Physical Chemistry for Biological Sciences (3 Cr.)

-The physical chemistry for biological sciences course aims to teach the main concepts in the physical chemistry realm such as thermochemistry, kinetics theory, enzyme kinetics, electrochemistry, and quantum mechanics at both the fundamental chemical level and at the application level as applied to the various biological systems and phenomena.
+This physical chemistry for biological sciences course aims to teach the main concepts in the physical chemistry realm such as thermochemistry, kinetics theory, enzyme kinetics, electrochemistry, and quantum mechanics at both the fundamental chemical level and at the application level as applied to the various biological systems and phenomena.
 The students gain the fundamental insights of the various covered chemical concepts, but they will also deeply understand the different biological processes at their basic physical and chemical levels.
-Overall, this course will boost students' understanding of the interface between physical chemistry and the natural sciences. (advanced chemistry selective, STEM selective; prerequisites: CHEM 1106 and MATH 1211 with a C- or better; corequisite: PHYS 3212)
+Overall, this course will boost students' understanding of the interface between physical chemistry and the natural sciences. (advanced chemistry selective; prerequisites: CHEM 1106, MATH 1110, and PHYS 3211 with a C- or better)

-CHEM 3376L Physical Chemistry (1 Cr.)
+CHEM 3376L Classical Physical Chemistry for Biological Sciences Lab (1 Cr.)

-The Physical chemistry for biological sciences laboratory is designed to train the students to learn the different concepts covered in the lecture, such as thermochemistry, electrochemistry, and quantum mechanics, using computational calculations and hands-on experiments.
-Students will have the chance to connect theory, through running computational simulations, with actual experimental data, which aids in a deeper understanding of the different concepts. (advanced chemistry selective, STEM selective; corequisite: CHEM 3375)
+This lab is designed to train the students to learn the different concepts covered in the lecture, such as thermochemistry, and electrochemistry, using various computational chemistry calculations.
+Students will have the chance to connect theory taught in lecture to various computational simulations which aids in a deeper understanding of the different concepts. (advanced chemistry selective; corequisite: CHEM 3375)

-CHEM 4400 Organic Reaction Mechanisms (3 Cr.)
+CHEM 4400/CHEM 5500 Organic Reaction Mechanisms (3 Cr.)

 This course covers modern structural organic chemistry.
-Molecular orbital theory and reaction mechanisms are introduced and emphasized. (advanced chemistry selective, STEM selective; prerequisites: CHEM 2314 or CHEMv2312 with a C- or better)
+Molecular orbital theory and reaction mechanisms are introduced and emphasized. (advanced chemistry selective; prerequisites: CHEM 2314 or CHEM1232 with a C- or better) (restrictions: G1 or G2 status in graduate program or instructor permission to enroll in CHEM 5500) CHEM 4405/CHEM 5540 Organic Synthesis (3 Cr.)